Review your credit report for inaccuracies

 - If you were granted a loan that you couldn't afford to repay when it was granted, it may be arguable that the default is inaccurate

-There are also a range of other arguments that the default may be inaccurate.
+There are also arguments that can be mounted as to why the default may be inaccurate.
 If you feel that the default listing was unfair in the circumstances, contact us on 1800 007 007.